sjoerd104/OpenCentauri/docs/mods/light_mods.md

 - **Soldering iron**
   Used to solder the LED and (optionally) replace the resistor.
 - **LED:** [WHITE 5730 LED (Cold White)](https://aliexpress.com/item/1005005760920669.html)
-  Choose the **WHITE 5730** variant — it matches the cold white tone of the chamber LED.
+  Choose the **WHITE 5730** variant — it should match the cold white tone of the chamber LED.

 ### Optional
 - **Hot air gun**